lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 It means that you have to increment the version inside the manifest (vss-extension.json).

 Take few seconds to increase the number of the property *version*.
-Your final file should be something like this:
+Your final file should be something like this (the YAML file banner-decorator.yml remains unchanged):

 ```json
 {